huatengh/CoExpansionValidation/README.md

 Tests of synchronous community expansion are commonly conducted using hierarchical Approximate Bayesian Computation (hABC), a statistical framework for inferring the degree of concordance across species.
 However, this framework is often used without demonstrating adequate performance.

 Below we will show how to use this __CoExpansionValidation__ R package to assess the performance of genetic datasets for detecting co-expansion events across species.
 It will go through  an example step-by-step, showing how to generate one pseudo-observed dataset, and use ABC to "infer" the number of co-expansion events.
-Obviously, to apply this type of performance assessment in a empirical setting, many replicates of pseudo-observed datasets needs to be generated for inference.
+Obviously, to apply this type of performance assessment in an empirical setting, many replicates of pseudo-observed datasets need to be generated for inference.

 ## __Installation__